commitdev/docs/docs/sps/commit-interviews.md

 If there is mutual interest in an interview, the developer will reach out to schedule a time to meet.

 A resume for the developer is available upon request.
 We can also provide a technical interview summary, which captures our assessment of a developer's essential skills, technical abilities, career goals and interests.

+We have a [quick video]((https://www.loom.com/share/e320276733094797b2d520cff55d0a28) that provides an example of a profile you might recieve.

 #### 2. How to structure interviews with Commit developers